uxeskimo/Retro-Delights/src/news/fallout-pip-boy-replica.md

 ![Alt text](/img/fallout-pip-boy-replica.png "a title")

-I was introduced to the fallout series with the third installent, Fallout 3 on the Playstation 3 when it was released back in 2008.
+I was introduced to the fallout series with the third installment, Fallout 3 on the Playstation 3 when it was released back in 2008.

 Starting off in the underground vault 101, creating a character and heading off into the post apocalyptic world gripped me.